-The image quality of the GoPro HERO3+ is remarkably good in a wide range of conditions right out of the box.
-It’s a huge improvement over previous generations of GoPros.
+The image quality and video quality of cameras like the GoPro HERO3+, HERO4 Silver, and HERO4 Black is remarkably good in a wide range of conditions right out of the box.
+It's a huge improvement over previous generations of GoPros.
 But there might be times you want to tweak the shooting by using filters.
-And probably the two most useful filters are a polarizing filter and a neutral density filter.
+And probably the two most useful filters--at least, above water--are a polarizing filter and a neutral density filter.
+Both reduce the amount of light hitting the sensor, but they do it in different ways and with different uses.

 The Fotodiox Pro WonderPana Go H3+ Standard Kit is designed to add regular 52mm screw mount lens filters to a camera housing that isn't built to take filters.